 - public companies with a filing deadline that falls between 25 March 2020 and 6 April 2021; and

 - private companies with a filing deadline that falls between 26 June 2020 and 6 April 2021.

 For further information, see the guidance Temporary changes to Companies House filing requirements.
 You can check what the deadline is for filing your company’s accounts on the Companies House website.

-The Government has introduced measures that temporarily suspend liability for wrongful trading.
-For many limited companies, this means that a director is not responsible for any worsening of the financial position of the company or its creditors that occurs between the following periods.
+The Government introduced measures that temporarily suspended liability for wrongful trading.
+For many limited companies, this means that a director is not responsible for any worsening of the financial position of the company or its creditors that occurred between the following periods.